 When Should You Talk To Your Dentist?

 Always talk to you dentist before a procedure such as an alveoloplasty.
 A tooth extraction can be a fairly straightforward and easy procedure to go through, but an alveoloplasty afterwards may complicate matters a little.
+A expert surgery team may be needed to complete your alveoloplasty treatment.
 You may not know you need to undergo it, and you may struggle with keeping up with your recovery plan and needs.

 Make sure your trusted medical professional can put your mind at rest if you have any further questions, and always get their opinion on how the procedure will go and what you will experience during it.